Improvisation courses from beginners to advanced

 We run improvisation classes for all levels, from total beginners to advanced.
 Interested?
 You’ve come to the right place!

-And know that you’re in safe hands, as our Maydays improv facilitators are enhanced DBS checked and hold up to date QA Level 3 Award in Emergency First Aid at Work (RQF) as well as Mental Health First Aid Qualifications.
+And know that you’re in safe hands, as most of our Maydays improv facilitators are enhanced DBS checked and hold up to date QA Level 3 Award in Emergency First Aid at Work (RQF) as well as Mental Health First Aid Qualifications.
 If these are requirements you’d like in your improv facilitator, please pop us an email and we’ll let you know which courses are suitable.

 Improv is a form of comedy theatre where everything is made up in the moment.
 Unplanned and unscripted, everything is invented on the fly, from the dialogue, action and story to the characters.
 In workshops and shows, suggestions are often taken from the audience to get the improvisers started.
 It’s fun, silly collaborative and hugely satisfying!